Richmond.gov.uk

 British Nutrition Foundation

-• Healthy Eating Week resource packs to help schools run the annual event.
-It takes place in the second week of June and resources can be adapted and used throughout the year
+• Healthy Eating Week resource packs to help schools run the annual event in the second week of June.
+The resources can be adapted for use throughout the year

-• Looking at labels resources that help teach children how to read food labels and make healthy choices
+• Looking at labels resources to teach children how to read food labels and make healthy choices

 School Food Matters